AOIDUO/report/question.md

 ## Questions
-- i am speciftying Zen4 for no reason!
+- i am specifying Zen4 for no reason!

 ## Notes